 For example, you could study a double major in business and choose two business or commerce disciplines, such as accounting and marketing, or economics and actuarial studies.
 Or, for something really varied, you can study one business or commerce discipline and one discipline from another faculty within the University, like accounting and a language or economics and politics.

+A double degree allows you to study two separate degrees at the same time.
 It’s structured so that you graduate with both degrees in a much shorter time than it would take to finish them individually, and you’ll have a similar workload as a single degree course.

 No. A double degree allows you to focus on two different areas at the same time, using the electives from one degree to make up the required units from the other.
 Generally a double degree only adds one additional year than if you were to complete a single degree.

 Employers value interdisciplinary skills and a double degree is a great way to combine your interests and gain an added advantage on the job market.